Chart Color Schemes

 Pitt Town features high concentrations of family households, with a higher-than-average median household size

-Family households account for 88.9% of all households, including 53.4% couples with children, 26.1% couples without children, and 8.6% single parent families.
-Non-family households constitute the remaining 11.1%, with lone person households at 10.1% and group households comprising 0.8%.
-The median household size is 3.2 people, which exceeds the Greater Sydney average of 2.7.
+Family households account for 88.9% of all households, consisting of 53.4% couples with children, 26.1% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 11.1%, with lone person households at 10.1% and group households comprising 0.8%.
+The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households